Tes3awy/cisco-catalyst-center-webhooks/README.md

 - For Authentication, choose **Basic** and set the required headers:
   - `Authorization: Basic <BASE64 of username:password>`
   - `Content-Type: application/json`.
+- Configure a webhook destination for an event. _(Refer to the references section)_

 ## Security Considerations/Improvements